 Skip to contents

-This function computes the diversity of the destination flows according to different definitions that all aim at estimating a number of active destinations, i.e., the number of destination locations that receive a "significant fraction" of the total flow.
+This function computes the diversity of the destination locations according to different definitions that all aim at estimating a number of active destinations, i.e., the number of destination locations that receive a "significant fraction" of the total flow or that are attractive enough.
 The function applies also to a collection of spatial interaction models as represented by a sim_list.

 Usage